near-guildnet/docs/new_node_setup.md

 Nearup automatically adds itself to PATH: restart the terminal, or issue the command source ~/.profile.
 On each run, nearup self-updates to the latest version.

 ## Launch validator node
-We recommand to use Officially Compiled Binary to lauch validator node, which is suitable to run on VPS.
+We recommand to use Officially Compiled Binary to launch a validator node, which is suitable to run on VPS.
 Then, input your staking pool ID in the prompt by this command.
 ```bash
 nearup guildnet --nodocker